 Your matter will be handled by trusted members of our team and we will provide full details of their background and qualifications once your matter has been assigned.
 You can find out more in the “Meet the Team” section of this website.

-Corporate matters are conducted by our specialist solicitors and supervised by our Corporate Partners, Austin Moore or Laura de Banke.
+Corporate matters are conducted by our specialist solicitors and supervised by our Corporate Partners, Austin Moore, Dav Jaspal or Laura de Banke.

 Property matters are supervised by our Partner Lucy Carter and conducted by Lucy and/or a member of her team.